fit-r2lab/rhubarbe/README.md

     pip3 install rhubarbe

-This is connected to an authorization system; most of the functions are rather intrusive, and require the user to have obtained a lease (reservation), applicable to the current time and day, before the tool can be used.
+This is connected to an authorization system; most of the functions are rather intrusive, and for this reason they require the user to have obtained a lease (reservation), applicable to the current time and day, before the tool can be used.
 Note that the `root` user is unconditionnally granted permission.

 ## Image loading
 To load your `fedora-23` image on 18 nodes simultaneously: